ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 such is present.
 In case when `path-abempty` is empty, the value sent SHALL be `/`.

+Unlike HTTP, the `authority` portion of the URL is not communicated in the client indication.
+As QuicTransport has its own connection dedicated to it, the host name portion can be retrieved from the `server_name` TLS extension ({{?RFC6066}}).

 The server MAY use the value of the "Path" field in any way defined by the target application.